-Useful tourist information for people intending to visit or holiday in the Los Balcones urbanisation close to Torrevieja and Punta Prima on the Costa Blanca in Spain.
+Useful tourist information for people intending to visit or spend a holiday in the Los Balcones urbanisation close to Torrevieja and Punta Prima on the Costa Blanca in Spain.

-Los Balcones is a thriving residential urbanisation and community situated just 3 km south of the huge town of Torrevieja on the Southern Costa Blanca (on the Orihuela Costa) right next to the large Torrevieja salt water lake.
+Los Balcones is a thriving residential urbanisation and community situated just 3 km south of the huge town of Torrevieja on the Southern Costa Blanca right next to the large Torrevieja salt water lake.

 Los Balcones development is made up of many villas and apartment blocks.
 Many people have bought property for sale in Los Balcones and now live here all year round.
 Los Balcones is a popular tourist destination due to the close proximity of many fine golf courses and beaches in the Orihuela Costa of Spain.

-As well as being a popular place for holidays and vacations, many people from all over Europe, but especially the United Kingdom, have bought property in Los Balcones and live permanently in Los Balcones, they are known as expats or expatriates.
+As well as being a popular place for holidays and vacations, many people from all over Europe, but especially the United Kingdom, have bought property in Los Balcones and live permanently in the area.
+They are known as expats or expatriates.

 Are you an expat in Los Balcones?
 What do you like/dislike about it?
 Let us know in the comments box at the bottom of the page.

 We show you the weather now as well as today’s weather in Los Balcones, the latest current temperature in Los Balcones and the conditions in Los Balcones i.e. sun, cloud, rain, overcast, clear, etc as well the humidity, pressure, wind direction and wind gust strength.